 - 1/2 lb fresh morels, sliced lengthwise

-- 2 tablespoons olive oil, plus additional to taste
+- 2 tablespoons olive oil

 - 2 cloves garlic, minced